ProjectExtensions/ProjectExtensions.Azure.ServiceBus/readme.md

 5\.
 Create a Handler that will receive notifications when the message is placed on the bus.
 The custom attribute is optional but configures the Service Bus Subscription:

+Note: If your constructor for your message takes in parameters from your DI container that implement IDisposable, you must set Singleton = true or you will leak memory.

 ```csharp
 [MessageHandlerConfiguration(
     DefaultMessageTimeToLive = 240, //Time in minutes before your message is deleted from the subscription if you don't receive it.